-estimated his speed at 10 m.p.h. as the train went across the crossover to the Northern line outside Connolly Station.
+- Driver Rogers estimated his speed at 10 m.p.h. as the train went across the crossover to the Northern line outside Connolly Station.
 After the brake application he alighted from the train together with the guard.
 He asked the guard about the vacuum brakes, while he himself went to examine the locomotive.

-Driver had no reason to alter the setting of the safety control isolating handle since he had placed it in the "run" position before leaving Pearse Station.
+Driver Rogers had no reason to alter the setting of the safety control isolating handle since he had placed it in the "run" position before leaving Pearse Station.
 He could not be 100% certain as to the settings in which the various controls were when he left the control cab.
 When the train stopped after the brake application the vigilance bell did not ring.
-He did not pull any of the carriage brake strings.
+He did not pull any of the carriage brake strings. - 21.
+After seeing the guard coupling-up the disconnected vacuum hose

-After seeing the guard coupling-up the disconnected vacuum hose 21. xamined the locomotive and found nothing wrong.
-Driver At this time the locomotive engine was running at idling speed.
+Driver Rogers examined the locomotive and found nothing wrong.

+At this time the locomotive engine was running at idling speed.

 He saw the guard re-board the train.
 He then alighted from the locomotive and as he was walking back to rejoin the train it moved-off.
 He was unsuccessful in his attempts to climb aboard.
-He then climbed aboard Driver seems sengine which was nearby and gave a series of "crow" whistles.
-He had no recollection of having had any conversation with Driver He then proceeded to the East Wall Signal Cabin where he told the signalman to treat his train as a runaway train.
+He then climbed aboard Driver O'Reilly's engine which was nearby and gave a series of "crow" whistles.
+He had no recollection of having had any conversation with Driver O'Reilly.
+He then proceeded to the East Wall Signal Cabin where he told the signalman to treat his train as a runaway train.
 He also spoke on the telephone to the signalman at Howth Junction and told him to treat his train as a runaway and to let it down the main line.

-- 22. Driver was on sick leave for about 4 months prior to 9th September, 1974.
+- 22. Driver Rogers was on sick leave for about 4 months prior to 9th September, 1974.
 He did not receive copies of the Weekly Circular issued during this period.
 He resumed duty as a driver on his return from sick leave.
 A second driver travelled with him on his first day back at work.
 While on sick leave he had been treated by a C.I.E. panel doctor who prescribed tablets to be taken three times daily.
 He did not know what type of tablets the doctor had prescribed.
 The C.I.E. panel doctor was aware that he was employed as a driver.
-Driver stopped taking the tablets sometime before he resumed duty.
+Driver Rogers stopped taking the tablets sometime before he resumed duty.
 He was not examined by any other doctor before resuming duty. - on 9th October, 1973, when his locomotive engine overloaded as the train was making a scheduled stop.
 The fault bell in the control cab rang.
-He lapped the brake and while he was on the platform before reboarding the train the brake lapped-off and the train moved off under the track gradient.
+He lapped the brake and while he was on the platform before reboarding the train the brake "lapped-off" and the train moved off under the track gradient.
 The guard applied his brake and stopped the train.
-He had been instructed in the safety control equipment on push/pull trains. - ex Dundalk Up train.
-His train left Drogheda at 07.22 hours, stopped as scheduled at Laytown, and arrived at Gormanston at 07.36 hours.
+He had been instructed in the safety control equipment on push/pull trains. - 24.
+Driver E. O'Grady said that he was the driver of the O6.50 hours ex Dundalk Up train.
+His train left Drogheda at O7.22 hours, stopped as scheduled at Laytown, and arrived at Gormanston at O7.36 hours.
 He was stopped there for 3 to 4 minutes before the collision occurred.
 The Starting Signal was against him up to the time of the collision.
 He was unaware that there was a runaway train on the Down line until he saw the two trains approaching at speed.
 The push/pull train set ran into the rear of the railcar train set.
 The railcar train then folded out towards his train.